Professor Graham J. Leggett

 - Research interests

-Graham's research is focused on the analysis and modification of organic and biological surfaces and interfaces.
+Graham's research is focused on the chemistry of nanoscale interfaces.
 Currently, three themes are of special interest:

 - Turning the Challenge of Quantum Biology On its Head Biological Control of Quantum Optical Systems.
 Faraday Discussions, 216, 57-71.
 View this article in WRRO